jhqi/spgcc/README.md

-This is the code for Superpixel Graph Contrastive Clustering with Semantic-Invariant Augmentations for Hyperspectral Images.
+This is the code for [Superpixel Graph Contrastive Clustering With Semantic-Invariant Augmentations for Hyperspectral Images](https://ieeexplore.ieee.org/document/10570245)

 We have uploaded the pretrained embeddings of India Pines and Salinas.
 Since the file of Pavia University is too big, plz download from: https://pan.baidu.com/s/1s74mpjHNNwB8nwZ6qXlSZg?pwd=1234